Olatubosun/rocksdb.docs/Write-Ahead-Log-File-Format.md

 `A` will be stored as a `FULL` record in the first block.

-`B` will be split into three fragments: first fragment occupies the restof the first block, second fragment occupies the entirety of the second block, and the third fragment occupies a prefix of the third block.
+`B` will be split into three fragments: first fragment occupies the rest of the first block, second fragment occupies the entirety of the second block, and the third fragment occupies a prefix of the third block.
 This will leave six bytes free in the third block, which will be left empty as the trailer.

 `C` will be stored as a `FULL` record in the fourth block.